mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

    ```

 5. Run:
-   - `python setup_db.py` to initialize the database
+   - `python setup_db.py` to initialize the database.
-   - `python load_images.py` to load images from ../image_annotation/images/
+   - `python load_images.py` to load images from ../image_annotation/images/.
-   - `python annotate_boxes.py` to draw bounding boxes and label objects
+   - `python annotate_boxes.py` to draw bounding boxes and label objects.
-   - `python export_boxes.py` to export annotations to bounding_boxes
+   - `python export_boxes.py` to export annotations to bounding_boxes.

 ### Notes
 - Shares `images/` with `image_annotation/`—ensure images are present in `../image_annotation/images/`.